 Is self-service the heavenly solution it appears to be?
-Only if you ignore the hype and tailor self-service technologies to work for your customers and your company, said Esteban Kolsky, an analyst at Stamford-Conn.-based Gartner Inc. When evaluating self-service technologies, companies need to consider all costs related to implementation, not simply development and deployment.
+Only if you ignore the hype and tailor self-service technology to work for your customers and your company, said Esteban Kolsky, an analyst at Stamford-Conn.-based Gartner Inc. When evaluating self-service technology, companies need to consider all costs related to implementation, not simply development and deployment.
 Count on a long-term commitment to maintenance, and create a feedback system that tracks the self-service products customers use to resolve their issues, Kolsky added.

-Microsoft's Eubanks said, "We are always going to be in a tweaking mode, changing self-help scripts, refining our knowledge bases, Web sites and other self-service technologies.
+Microsoft's Eubanks said, "We are always going to be in a tweaking mode, changing self-help scripts, refining our knowledge bases, Web sites and other self-service technology.
 We're continually educating our users about it, trying to get people away from calling the help desk and helping themselves instead."

 Don't assume that just because "you build it, they will come," Bonde said.

-Cindy Atoji is a Boston-based freelance writer specializing in business and
+Cindy Atoji is a Boston-based freelance writer specializing in business and technology.

 Public-sector CIOs find self-service serves all